mukhtar-github/react-advanced/README.md

 ### React Router - Links

 So we'll place the Navbar component inside the Router.
 And please don't place it within the Switch component.
-In the return of our Navbar component, we'll setup an un-ordered list and we placed list inside it.
+In the return of our Navbar component, we'll setup an un-ordered list and we placed list item inside it.
 Then inside the list, we'll place the Link which we've imported from the react-router-dom.
+And there is a specific prop 'to' in the Link component, and this is where we specifically need to say where we want to navigate.
+So let,s go with a Home page, i.e '/'.